LarsKoelbel/Library_LAB_Software/readme.md

 grep <text>
 ```

 **Description:**
 Filters the current process output and keeps only the lines
 that contain the specified text (case-insensitive).

+**Note:**
+You can provide **multiple parameters**: grep "Python" "AI".
+Each parameter must be enclosed in quotes to be treated separately.
+The command will match lines containing **any** of the provided texts.

 **Example:**

 ```
 list -l | grep Python
 ```